Our products

 Tropical toast: mango and chili

-Ingredients: pan de cristal toast, ripe mango cut into small cubes, smoked salmon, lime juice, red chili flakes (or very finely chopped fresh chili), fresh cilantro.
+Ingredients: pan de cristal toast, ripe mango cut into small cubes, smoked salmon, lime juice, red chili flakes (or finely chopped fresh chili), fresh cilantro.

 Brunch toast: poached egg and hollandaise